Ben McAdoo

-Benjamin Lee McAdoo (born July 9, 1977) is an American football coach, who most recently served as the offensive coordinator of the Carolina Panthers in the National Football League (NFL).
+Benjamin Lee McAdoo (born July 9, 1977) is an American football coach who is currently serving as a senior defensive assistant of the New England Patriots in the National Football League (NFL).
 McAdoo was most notably the head coach of the New York Giants from 2016 to 2017, after serving as their offensive coordinator the previous two years under former head coach Tom Coughlin.
 He was fired from that position on December 4, 2017 following a 2–10 start, along with benching longtime starting quarterback Eli Manning.
 At the time of his termination, his 28 regular season games were the fewest by a Giants coach since 1930.
-Prior to working for the Panthers, McAdoo has also served as an assistant coach for several college football teams, as well as for the New Orleans Saints, the San Francisco 49ers, Green Bay Packers, Jacksonville Jaguars, and Carolina Panthers.
+Prior to working for the Patriots, McAdoo had also served as an assistant coach for several college football teams, as well as for the New Orleans Saints, the San Francisco 49ers, Green Bay Packers, Jacksonville Jaguars, and Carolina Panthers.

 Early life

 McAdoo was born in Homer City, Pennsylvania.
 He graduated from Homer-Center Junior/Senior High School in 1995.
 McAdoo attended Indiana University of Pennsylvania (IUP) and earned a degree in health and physical education.
 Later, he received his master's degree in kinesiology from Michigan State University.